grp-dalida-data/clinical_trial_data_pipeline/README.md

 Access the Flask web application:

 Open your browser and navigate to http://localhost:5001 to access the Flask web application for patient-to-trial matching.

+## Models Involve
+This project uses the following:

+Open AI GPT-3.5 for entity recognition of diseases and medications.

+- GPT-3.5 or <a href="https://huggingface.co/Clinical-AI-Apollo/Medical-NER" target="_blank">Clinical-AI-Apollo/Medical-NER</a>from hugging face
+- Docker Compose
+- Git